 Nottinghamshire School Games

-As part of the 2012 Olympic and Paralympic legacy, the Nottinghamshire School Games is designed to boost participation in competitive sport for young people of all abilities and backgrounds, by significantly enhancing the year round calendar of competitive school sport.
+The Nottinghamshire School Games is designed to boost participation in competitive sport for young people of all abilities and backgrounds, by significantly enhancing the year round calendar of competitive school sport.

 The Nottinghamshire School Games aims to encourage children to be active from a young age, which will inspire them to lead a healthy and happy life.
 The Nottinghamshire School Games continues to grow year on year, providing opportunities for young people to experience and compete in over 30 sports across the school year.